Schuman-Josaphat tunnel: Project details

-The cost of the tunnel is estimated at 210 million euros, funded through Beliris, a joint venture between the Belgian Federal State and the Brussels Region.
+The cost of the tunnel is estimated at €210 million, funded through Beliris, a joint venture between the Belgian Federal State and the Brussels Region.
 The project is also managed by Infrabel.

 Unusual construction techniques were used to limit disturbance to local residents and protect the appearance of Brussels.
 It was decided to carry out the work without opening the tunnel from the surface so the digging is being done without a tunnel boring machine, but rather by hand or using small excavators.
 The Cortenbergh road tunnel was built with extra deep foundations to accommodate a future rail tunnel beneath it.
-Elsewhere the tunnel passes close beneath the cellars of buildings, and in any case delivering a TBM in central Brussels would have created great disruption.
-Similar techniques were used during the construction of the underground junction passing under the Antwerp Central railway station.
+Elsewhere, the tunnel passes close beneath the cellars of buildings, and in any case delivering a TBM in central Brussels would have created great disruption.
+Similar techniques were used during the construction of the underground junction passing under Antwerpen-Centraal railway station.